Michael Barbaro: Personal life

 In October 2014, Barbaro married Timothy Levin, a fellow Yale graduate.
 Levin, who is eight years Barbaro's senior, founded Bespoke Education, a tutoring and test prep company.
 In July 2018, it was reported that Barbaro and Levin had since divorced.
 In a June 2019 interview with Evening Standard, Barbaro mentioned that it "wasn't a coincidence" that he and his husband broke up shortly after The Daily launched.
-He said: “[The show] was a massive change, and it exposed things to me about my life.
+He said: "[The show] was a massive change, and it exposed things to me about my life.
 It made me reflect on who I was.
 Anytime you go through a major life change it tests every relationship."

-After his divorce, Barbaro began a relationship with The Daily executive producer, Lisa Tobin.
-They both report to the same boss, Sam Dolnick.
-Regarding Barbaro's sexual orientation, the article noted, "[Barbaro] declines to define his sexual orientation or whether he considers it to have shifted."
+After his divorce, Barbaro began a relationship with The Daily executive producer Lisa Tobin.
+A New York profile on Barbaro from January 2020 reported that Barbaro and Times colleague Lisa Tobin bought an apartment together in Brooklyn in 2019 and married soon after.
+They have a son and a daughter.

-A New York profile on Barbaro from January 2020 reported that Barbaro and Tobin bought an apartment together in Brooklyn in 2019 and were engaged.
-On May 7, 2021, Barbaro announced on The Daily that he and Lisa Tobin had welcomed a baby named Tobin Barbaro.
-He wrote in The Daily's newsletter on May 28, "My wife and I had a baby," confirming that he and Tobin had gotten married.
-He took paternity leave on and off from The Daily for much of 2021.
-On August 5, 2022, he announced on The Daily that he had another daughter, Mira Ruth Barbaro.
+Barbaro's friendship with socially conservative Times columnist Ross Douthat has received media attention.
+In an interview with the New Yorker, Barbaro reflected on how Douthat's socially conservative views affected the pair's friendship: "I've been on a long journey that I know Ross generally approves of," Barbaro said, referring to his ending his same-sex marriage and marrying a woman.
+"It's no secret that [Douthat] wants people to have children and to enter into monogamous heterosexual relationships."